Finding the Mapleton Tramline today

 Village now stands, and terminated near Doolan Street.
 No evidence of this

-line remains, but one pier of the bridge still stands on the western bank of
+line remains, but the sawn-off stump of one pier of the bridge still stands on the western bank of

 the creek, 200 paces along the concrete walking path which runs downstream